Interviewed by Serenity Dieufaite

 Abigail Cloud:

 Education Building.
 Yup.
 Right there.
-Yup.
-Right there.
 So it’s right close to our parking lot, our preferred parking lot.
 And so it’s good for accessibility reasons.
 They also have those rooms often set up with active learning desks.
-So we can move them around really easily. … But it is nice to have, a stable setting.
+So we can move them around really easily. … But it is nice to have a stable setting.
 We used to be in the union.
 It was in the union every year for the longest time but it’s pretty expensive.
 And we also can only have the university catering if we’re in that building.
-So I can’t like bring the Keurigs and set them up.
+So I can’t, like, bring the Keurigs and set them up.
 They won’t let us do that.
 So, it’s nice to have the Education Building.
 It could be, there are things that could be better about it.
 But, you know.
-And it’s better than having it here in East Hall which we did the first year.
+And it’s better than having it here in East Hall, which we did the first year.
 That was, this was where it was.
-There are only about 40-60 people anyway.
+There were only about 40-60 people anyway.
 So we fit.
 But, but I don’t want to do that with like 200 people.

 Interviewer: